V-Sekai-fire/aria-character-core/apps/aria_tui/README.md

 # Aria TUI

-A dedicated Terminal User Interface (TUI) application for the Aria Timestrike game, featuring a fully responsive grid system, clean separation of concerns, and professional terminal display.
+A general-purpose Terminal User Interface (TUI) system featuring a fully responsive grid system, clean separation of concerns, and professional terminal display.
+Designed to be content-agnostic and reusable across different applications.

 ## Features